interledger/rfcs/proposals/0000-stream-receipts.md

 4. Sender MUST give the Receipt directly or indirectly to the Verifier.

-5. Verifier MUST verify the Receipt before crediting the Sender with the Receipt amount.
+5. Verifier MUST verify the Receipt before accepting the Receipt amount as paid.

 ### Stateless Verifier